ScottLogic/blog/hbedford/_posts/2023-06-22-Pixel-Pioneers-Conference-2023.md

     - Web Development in the Times of AI

 ### Declarative Design
 The conference opened with an insightful talk on declarative design, which explored the differences between an imperative and declarative way of programming.
-The analogy of classical vs jazz music was used.
+An analogy of classical vs jazz music was used.
 With classical music, the artists are incredibly talented at following sheet music, and can even play a new piece from sight.
 This is akin to an imperative way of thinking.
 Jazz musicians, on the other hand, are more free-flowing, creative, and can improvise on the spot.
 This is more like a declarative way of thinking.

 The speaker then challenged us to think about how we use UI languages, such as Javascript, HTML and CSS.
 We tend to think of CSS as an imperative language, detailing exactly how we want the browser page to look.
 However, it is actually a declarative language.
 Every line of CSS is a suggestion to the browser.
 It is then up to the browser to decide how to render the page.